 If you currently have a membership with the United Services Automobile Association, more commonly known as USAA, or you plan to do business with someone who banks at USAA Federal Savings Bank, you’ll need to locate the bank’s routing number.

 |USAA Routing Number|

-What Is a USAA Routing Number?
+What Is a Routing Number?

 USAA Routing Numbers for International Wire Transfers

-Another number often required when sending international wire transfers is a SWIFT Code.
-USAA does not use a SWIFT Code, but other financial institutions do.
-Each SWIFT Code is made up of either eight or 11 characters that include a combination of letters and numbers.
-Always check with the bank or credit union you plan on using to see if they have a SWIFT Code for international wire transfers.
+Another number often required when sending international wire transfers is a SWIFT code.
+Each SWIFT code is made up of either eight or 11 characters that include a combination of letters and numbers.
+Always check with the bank or credit union you plan on using to see if they have a SWIFT code for international wire transfers.

-How to Find Your USAA Routing Number Using a Check
+How To Find Your USAA Routing Number

 Take a look at your check and look for three sets of numbers strung across the bottom.
-The first set of numbers is your nine-digit routing number or the number that identifies this check with USAA.
-The second set is your USAA account number, which lets other financial institutions know exactly which account within USAA bank the funds should be withdrawn from.
-Finally, the third set of numbers is just the check number.
+The first set of numbers is your nine-digit routing number, or the number that identifies this check with USAA.
+The second set is your USAA account number, which identifies exactly which account within USAA the funds should be withdrawn from.
+Finally, the third set of numbers is the check number.